 At a Glance: Rok GC Review

-The ability to make your espresso just how you want it means there’s a learning curve.
-So, it isn’t a quick or simple device to use.
+However, the ability to make your espresso just how you want it means there’s a learning curve.
+So, just like most manual espresso makers, it isn’t a quick and simple device to use.

-But if you want to tinker and practice to get everything just as you like, it’s a very good budget option.
+But if you want to tinker and practice to get everything just as you like, it’s an excellent budget-friendly option.

-To get the best from the Espresso GC you really need to invest in a coffee grinder.
-This will allow you to have fresh ground beans, exactly how you want them, to pull your espresso.
+To get the best from the Espresso GC you really need to invest in a quality coffee grinder.
+This will allow you to have fresh ground beans, at the exact grind size and weight you want, in order to pull your perfect espresso.

 - Great design